Last Updated: March 26, 2026

 The long-finned African tetra has a broad range across West Africa, from Sierra Leone and Guinea in the west through Liberia, Ivory Coast, Ghana, Togo, and Benin to Nigeria in the east.
 It’s found in the Niger River basin and numerous smaller coastal drainages throughout this range.

 In the wild, these fish inhabit rivers, streams, and flooded forest zones with varying water conditions.
-They’re adaptable to both clear and slightly turbid water and can be found in a range of habitats from fast-flowing streams to quiet pools.
+They’re adaptable to both clear and slightly turbid water and is found in a range of habitats from fast-flowing streams to quiet pools.
 This broad habitat tolerance is reflected in their adaptability in aquarium conditions.

 They’re typically found in groups in mid-water, feeding on insects, small invertebrates, and plant matter that falls into the water.
 Their natural diet reflects their opportunistic omnivore nature.